 What degree apprenticeships offer employers

-Surveys of British industry have found consistently that future growth and profitability are constrained by skill gaps, retention and lack of labour mobility (see UKCES).
-Following a review of apprenticeship provision and the needs of industry, new programmes have been developed to upskill existing staff as well as new entrants and providing the higher level qualifications and training demanded of the modern workplace.
+Surveys of British industry have found consistently that future growth and profitability are constrained by skill gaps, retention of key staff and lack of labour mobility (see UKCES).
+Following the UK Government Richard review of apprenticeship provision and the needs of industry, new programmes have been developed to upskill existing staff as well as new entrants and providing the higher level qualifications and training demanded of the modern workplace.

 Apprenticeship standards and frameworks covering more than 400 job roles have been created by employers and training providers working together to ensure that the Knowledge, Skills and Behaviours required are taught and assessed.
 Funding arrangements vary between England and Wales but there is no charge to the apprentice and in many cases no charge to the employer.
 Qualifications are assigned a level running from Level 2 (equivalent to GCSE) to level 7 (Masters) and include the Degree Apprenticeship, usually a 5-year BA or BSc programme studied on a part-time basis while at work.

 "an excellent teacher who really knows his subject and is willing to take his time over the delivery to check learning"

 "the library was easy to use and good for out of class group working"

 "looking forward to being able to apply the Physics principles to the workplace"